-Information on Ancillary Facilities (e.g., status of access road or any other facility required for sub-project to be viable):
+Information on Ancillary Facilities (e.g. status of access road or any other facility required for sub-project to be viable):

-Regarding ancillary facilities at the concernedhousehold toilet scheme area under this sub-project the main camp connecting herringbone road is very close to the sub-project area.
-However, the site is accessible and existing herringbone road is the most suitable way of carrying the construction materials (pipes, ring pits, pit top cover, toilet slab with long pan, cement, bricks, steel frame, tin, Steel Color Coated Industrial Roofing Sheet, sanitary materials, etc.) to the construction site.
+Regarding ancillary facilities at the concerned community latrine scheme area under this sub-project the main camp connecting herringbone road is closeto the sub-project area.
+However, it is possible to reach the sites and the most feasible option is to carry the construction materials by head load (pipes, rigs, bamboo, breaks, cement, rods, solar panel, Steel Color Coated Industrial Roofing Sheet, sanitary materials, iron & wooden frame and bentonite sacs etc.) to the construction site.

-Requirement of accommodation or service amenities (toilet, water supply, electricity) to support the work force during construction:
+Requirement of accommodationorserviceamenities (toilet, water supply, electricity) to support theworkforceduring construction:

 There is scarcity of toilet and water supply and no electricity supply system in the sub-project area.
-If there are women labour proper lighting facilities should arrange, by using solar light, charger light etc.
+If there are women labors proper lighting facilities should arrange, by using solar light, charger light, etc.